DylanParenzee/learn_journ/README.md

 - contination of John Smilga's react projects course on udemy,
 - enrolled into mongoDB introductory course on codecademy. - 2 hours in.

+<b> Friday 09.09.22 </b>
+- continuation of mongoDB introductory course on codecademy
+- continuation of NodeJS tutorial and projects course